anulsasidharan/nutri-gpt/README.md

 1. The user uploads an image via the Streamlit UI.
 2. `openai_client.OpenAIVisionClient` encodes the image (base64) and sends a prompt to the OpenAI model with “food recognition” instructions.
-3. The raw response (JSON, list or text) is parsed by `nutrition_model.parse_openai_response_to_prediction()` into typed objects (`FoodItem`, `NutritionPrediction`).
-4. A simple local lookup table maps known food items to default calorie/macros.
-Unknown items are flagged for manual edit.
-5. The UI displays detected items + estimated totals, allows edits, and lets the user export the cleaned result.
+3. The response generated from the LLM will be given back to the streamlit app to display in the webui.
+4. The UI displays Typical Ingredients, Nutritional Profile, Advantages and Disadvantages.